Moving to Rome

 What is a typical expat home or apartment like in Rome?

 "Expat homes and apartments in Rome are typically spacious and modern, with high ceilings and large windows that let in plenty of natural light.
 Many apartments have balconies or terraces, offering stunning views of the city.
 Expat homes and apartments are often located in the city center, close to popular attractions, restaurants, and shops.
-They are typically well-equipped with modern appliances and amenities, such as air conditioning, Wi-Fi, and cable TV," replied a member in Rome.
+They are typically well-equipped with modern appliances and amenities, such as air conditioning, Wi-Fi, and cable TV," said one expat in Rome.

 What is the average cost of housing in Rome?